businesslibrarian/businesslibrarian.github.io/tutorials.md

 ---
 layout: default
 # Blog | Simple Jekyll
-header: Blog
+header: Tutorials
-summary: Where the magic happens - this is the blog!
+summary: A list of tutorials for business resources.
-link: /blog/
+link: /tutorials/
 ---

 {% for post in site.posts %}